Pancreatitis is the swelling (inflammation) of the pancreas. This happens when digestive juices or enzymes attack the pancreas.

 Key points about pancreatitis

-Pancreatitis is the redness and swelling (inflammation) of the pancreas.
+Pancreatitis is the swelling (inflammation) of the pancreas.

 It may be sudden (acute) or ongoing (chronic).